svh2811/Traffic-Sign-Recognition/README.md

 I collected 18 traffic sign images from internet and these images are saved in the directory `./examples` and the filename have the format `class-number_index.image-extension`.

 I tested my neural network model on these example images.

+Top 5 predictions with the corresponding class labels are displayed in this table [this table](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb#Top-K-Prediction-Table)

+Next [confusion matrix](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb#Confusion-Matrix-Plot) for these predictions were plotted.

 My model predicted correct images with an accuracy of 0.72 where 13/18 images were correctly classified, with a mean class precison of 0.19 mean class recall of 0.20 mean class specificity of 0.99